renatabiniek/writing-room/README.md

 * [Gitpod](https://gitpod.io/) - to write the code and push it to GitHub
 * [GitHub Pages](https://pages.github.com/) - to deploy the site
 * [Word Counter](https://wordcounter.net/character-count) - to limit number of characters used for commit messages to 50, max 72 characters
-* [Online-Spellcheck](https://www.online-spellcheck.com/) - to spellcheck the content
+* [Online-Spellcheck](https://www.online-spellcheck.com/) - to spellcheck the content of the site and README
 * [Unsplash](https://unsplash.com/) - for images
 * [Pexels](https://www.pexels.com/) - for images
 * [Pixabay](https://pixabay.com/) - for images